Add To Favorites

 Get moving to music and capture the lively motion in the style of Keith Haring.

-Study several of Keith Haring's artworks.
+Show several of Keith Haring's artworks to the class.
 Note two distinctive characteristics of his style: the use of marks to indicate movement and the way he outlines characters.

-Play lively music and dance with your friends.
-Watch each other as you dance.
-How do your arms move?
-When you bend your knees, what does the rest of your body do?
-How do you hold your head and shoulders?
+Play lively music and let students dance.
+Have students observe each other as they dance.
+How do their arms move?
+When they bend their knees, what does the rest of their body do?
+How do they hold their head and shoulders?

-On white paper, use Crayola® Markers to create several line drawings of your friends dancing.
-Make your drawings seem to move by placing their arms and legs in active positions.
+On construction paper, students use Crayola® Markers to create several line drawings of classmates dancing.
+Make the drawings seem to move by placing their arms and legs in active positions.

-Fill both the figures and the space around them with active shapes and lines that remind you of the music and Haring's work.
+Students fill both the figures and the space around them with active shapes and lines that remind them of the music and Haring's work.